isotopp/isotopp.github.io/content/posts/2022-01-10-never-check-for-an-error-condition.md

 What taxonomy of emergencies do we build, and what are the required steps to verify a case?

-Do we plan for preventatice action, when we register a spike in incidents of a certain type (ie a computer virus outbreak)?
+Do we plan for proactive intervention, when we register a spike in incidents of a certain type (ie a computer virus outbreak)?
 Do we have a problem management and change managent on top of our incident management that would want to and be able to prevent a large scale situation in the field?
 In the case of an outbreak, for example, by forcing patches on all machines?